Parabolic Singular Integrals with Nonhomogeneous Kernels: Proofs of the Theorems

 \section{Proofs of the Theorems}

 We take Theorem \ref{commutator} for granted until the end of this section.

 \begin{proof}[Proof of Theorem \ref{tsio}] Note that it is equivalent to prove

 for some universal constant $N_0$, where $T_\eps$ is defined as in \eqref{eqTdef}.
+Indeed, the difference is bounded by a (parabolic) maximal function.
 To this end, we first use the technique of \cite{CDM} to reduce matters to the case of ``singular integrals of Calder\'on type".
 The method is nowadays well-known, but for the reader's convenience, we provide the details.
 Observe that